Managing Personal Finances during COVID-19

 SaveYourRefund encourages people to put part of their tax return into a savings account.
 Also, you can enter weekly for a chance to win a $100 prize.

 SaverLife is a nonprofit that helps individuals build financial security.
 They give out cash rewards and prizes for building your savings account.

 The nationwide halt in residential eviction order ended on December 31, 2020.
-If you are in jeopardy of losing your housing, here are housing resources to utilize from HUD, RAMP, the CFPB, and Making Home Affordable.
+If you are in jeopardy of losing your housing, here are housing resources from the Consumer Finance Protection Bureau, HUD, RAMP, the CFPB, and Making Home Affordable.